 Guidance The Guidance Department works with students, teachers and parents to address the academic and emotional well-being of our students.
-Guidance works closely with administrators and the Special Services Department to coordinate school staff and/or community resources to assist our students when needed.
+Guidance works closely with the social worker, administrators and the Special Services Department to coordinate school staff and/or community resources to assist our students when needed.
 The Guidance team teaches strategies for social competency for all classrooms 3-5.
 Guidance counselors assist our classroom teachers to ensure new students a smooth transition to NIS.

-If you have any questions or concerns, please contact the NIS Guidance Department: 508-228-7290 ext.
-4113/4114
+If you have any questions or concerns, please contact the NIS Guidance Department.

 Special Services Special Services are available at every grade level to students who have been identified as requiring specialized instruction/services to access the general curriculum.
 According to the needs of the students, individualized educational plans may include:

-- Classroom support
+Classroom and content support

-- Instruction in alternative environments
+Instruction in alternative environments

-- Consultation
+Consultation

-Student programs are designed through a team process where parents, teachers, and administrators collaborate to develop appropriate services on an individual basis.
+Student Individualized Education Plans are designed through a team process where parents, teachers, and administrators collaborate to develop appropriate services on an individual basis.
 Special Services teachers, therapists, and teaching assistants work with regular classroom teachers in order to deliver needed services.

-Library/Media Services The Library/Media services at NIS are provided by the Librarian/Media Specialist.
-The circulation system is automated and the catalog is available through four patron terminals.
-The library collection supports the teaching of the Grade 3 - 5 curriculum with periodicals, reference works, fiction, non-fiction and software.
-Reference materials are also available on CD.
-Student Records The front office staff at Nantucket Intermediate School maintain a cumulative record folder for each student and prepare student transcripts with this information.
+Library/ The Library/Media services at NIS are provided by the Librarian/Media Specialist.
+The Media circulation system is automated and the catalog is available through patron terminals.
+The Services library collection supports the teaching of the Grade 3 - 5 curriculum with periodicals, reference works, fiction, non-fiction and software.
+Reference materials are available in hard copy and electronic forms.

+Student The front office staff at Nantucket Intermediate School maintain a cumulative record folder Records for each student and prepare student transcripts with this information.
 This record contains information available on the students throughout their school career.

 Special education records are maintained by the Special Services Department.
-Information available Information contained in the student's record includes: report cards and standard test results teacher appraisals health notes Privacy School personnel, who work directly with the student, may see these records when it is necessary to perform their duties.
-The school does not release any of this information without the parent/guardian's permission.
+Information Information contained in the student's record includes: available • report cards and standard test results • English Learner files if applicable health records Privacy School personnel, who work directly with the student, may see these records when it is necessary to perform their duties.
+The school does not release any of this information to people who are not school personnel associated with the student without the parent or guardian's permission.
 Except as mandated by law, no one else may see the student records without the written permission of the student or his/her parents.
 If any parent or student does not want the information released, the Principal must be notified in writing at the beginning of the school year.

-Viewing Student Records Students and parents have the right to see and have copies made of everything in the student's record within two weeks of the request to the school front office.
-"Each school committee shall, at the request of a parent or guardian of a student, allow such parent /guardian to inspect academic, scholastic, or any other records concerning such student that are kept or required to be kept, regardless of the age of the student.
+Viewing StudentStudents and parents have the right to see and have copies made of everything in the student's record within two weeks of the request to the school front office.Records"Each school committee shall, at the request of a parent or guardian of a student, allow such parent /guardian to inspect academic, scholastic, or any other records concerning such student that are kept or required to be kept, regardless of the age of the student.
 Each school committee shall, at the request of a student eighteen years of age or older, allow such student complete access to all school records relative to him or her."
 (MGL: Chapter 71, Section34E)